KARAN-D05/High-Performance-Adder-Architectures/README.md

 ![Sky130HD](https://img.shields.io/badge/Sky130HD-Primary_Characterization-455A64?style=flat-square)

 ## 🏗️ Physical Implementation
-Kogge-Stone and Carry-Lookahead were selected for physical implementation to represent the PPA- and timing-oriented architectures, respectively, after Kogge-Stone achieved the lowest ADP and PDP and Carry-Lookahead achieved the lowest critical-path delay in the Sky130HD characterization.
+Kogge-Stone and Carry-Lookahead were selected for physical implementation to represent the PPA and timing-oriented architectures respectively, after Kogge-Stone achieved the lowest ADP and PDP and Carry-Lookahead achieved the lowest critical-path delay in the Sky130HD characterization.

-### Kogge-Stone Adder
 <table align="center">
   <tr>
     <td align="center" style="padding-right: 50px;">